Asia-Pacific Journal of Oncology

 Application of multi-omics technologies in organoid models

-The application of multi-omics technologies plays a crucial role in organoid models, providing unprecedented perspectives into understanding the molecular mechanisms and drug responses of hepatobiliary tumors.
-These technologies include whole-genome sequencing (WGS), RNA sequencing (RNA-seq), mass spectrometry (MS), and single-cell RNA sequencing (scRNA-seq), each revealing the complexity of tumor cells in unique ways [56-60].
+Multi-omics technologies are also essential to organoid models, offering unique insights into the molecular regulation and drug effects of hepatobiliary tumors.
+The types of technologies these studies used include whole-genome sequencing (WGS), RNA sequencing (RNA-seq), mass spectrometry (MS), and single-cell RNA sequencing (scRNA-seq), which provide different aspects of tumor cells [56-60].

 Advanced applications in drug response prediction